jacklj788/PHP-Website---Text-Based-MMO/README.md

 Can be found at: http://mi-linux.wlv.ac.uk/~1610476/index.php/welcome/home

+The website was built in code igniter, but for simplicty I have only included the MVC files that I personally created.

 This is a text-based MMO, such as Torn City, that utilises AJAX and new HTML5 features such as drag and drop and built in security.

 Technical specifications: